rserota/wad/README.md

 <h3>Presets</h3>

 If you'd like to use a pre-configured Wad, check out the presets.
 They should give you a better idea of the sorts of sounds that you can create with Wad.js.
-For example, you can create a Wad using the preset 'high-hat-closed' like this:
+For example, you can create a Wad using the preset 'highHatClosed' like this:

-<pre><code>var hat = new Wad(Wad.presets['high-hat-closed'])</code></pre>
+<pre><code>var hat = new Wad(Wad.presets.highHatClosed)</code></pre>

 <h2>How To Contribute</h2>